City-of-Helsinki/drupal-helfi-strategia/README.md

-# City of Helsinki - Strategia Drupal 9 project
+# City of Helsinki - Päätöksenteko ja hallinto Drupal project

-Päätöksenteko ja hallinto (former Strategia ja talous) contains information about decisionmaking
+The Päätöksenteko ja hallinto site has had many names and might still be referred to as Strategia ja talous or simply Strategia in some places.
+This site contains information about decision-making and administration in the city of Helsinki.

 ## Environments